 So says Peter Drucker (or maybe Lord Kelvin, depending who you talk to.)
-In the world of automotive marketing, nothing could be more true.
+In the world of automotive marketing, nothing could be truer.

 If you are a manager, you need to know how to keep your employees accountable.
 If you are a marketer, you need to know the goals you will be expected to hit.

-Without a clear target, your automotive marketing efforts will lack a coordinate approach that creates long term success.
+Without a clear target, your automotive marketing efforts will lack a coordinated approach that creates long-term success.
 Create a custom dashboard for successful automotive marketing analytics.

 Create the Digital Marketing Target

-Analytics are the home to key performance indicators (or KPI's) for digital marketers.
-Google Analytics is the most ubiquitous, and in our opinion, best, method to keep track of data and to measure your goals.
+Analytics are the home to key performance indicators (or KPI’s) for digital marketers.
+Google Analytics is the most ubiquitous, and in our opinion, best, a method to keep track of data, and to measure your goals.

 The challenge with online analytics is the plethora of data.
 Everything can be measured, but if everything is measured, it is hard to focus.
 What is needed is an actionable analytics dashboard.
 This is the one place you can quickly look at for improvements, problem areas and to track success against competitors and your key performance indicators.

 Set Up a Custom Automotive Marketing Analytics Dashboard